ggxchain/documentation/docs/glossary.md

 ## Byzantine Fault Tolerance

 Byzantine fault tolerance (BFT) is a characteristic of a distributed system that enables it to remain operational and consistent even in the presence of faulty components or malicious actors.
-The term "Byzantine" refers to the "Byzantine Generals' Problem," a hypothetical scenario in which a group of generals with different goals must coordinate a plan of attack while being separated by long distances and unreliable communication channels.
+The term "Byzantine" refers to the "Byzantine Generals' Problem", a hypothetical scenario in which a group of generals with different goals must coordinate a plan of attack while being separated by long distances and unreliable communication channels.

 ## Consensus

 Consensus is the process of a group of entities to agree on a particular data value (such as the ordering and makeup of blocks on a blockchain).
 There are a variety of algorithms used for determining consensus.
-GGX uses hybrid consensus - BABE for block production and GRANDPA as a finality gadget.
+GGX uses hybrid consensus - [BABE](#babe) for block production and [GRANDPA](#grandpa) as a finality gadget.

-## Controller account
+## Controller Account

-In Golden gate, a controller account is a type of account that is used to control the staking and nomination activities of a stash account.
-A stash account is the primary account that holds a user's GGX tokens and is used for staking and nominating, while the controller account is a separate account that is linked to the stash account to manage its staking and nomination activities.
+In Golden Gate the controller account is used to nominate validators and manage other staking-related activities, while the [stash account](#stash-account) holds the actual tokens being staked.
+The controller account and stash account are usually created at the same time

 ## Dapps